-Hope Koppelman is a writer and author of the bestselling book, Love Your Life in 30 Days (based on the Love Your Life 30-Day Project, which over 100,000 people have taken part in).
-Her next two books, The Gifts of Writing and The Secrets the Earth Keeps, are set to release in 2019.
-For the past 13 years, Hope has served as the creative director and editor of www.tut.com.
+Hope Koppelman is a writer living in Asheville, North Carolina.
+Her first two books, The Gifts of Writing and The Secrets the Earth Keeps, are set to release in 2020.
+For the past 15 years, Hope has served as the creative director and editor at www.tut.com.
 She is also a black belt in Tae Kwon Do, a Certified Yoga Instructor, and a life-long student of the Universe, learning to deepen and evolve her awareness of love every day.
 She spends her time between the mountains in Western North Carolina, the ocean in Florida, and a small village in Southern Spain.

 1. When did you begin writing?

 I don’t remember a time in my life when I wasn’t writing.
 Even in my earliest memories I was writing.
 When I was very young, my mom (who was also a writer) would come into my bedroom each morning and crawl into bed next to me with a notebook and pen to write down my dreams from the night before.
 When I was about five years old, I started dictating stories to my mom while she typed them on the typewriter, and those became the gifts I gave to teachers and friends and family.
 Writing is a part of who I am.
 I can’t imagine my life without it.
 It’s become the way that I pray, the way that I meditate, the way that I process everything going on in my life and the world around me.